prismicio-community/imgix-url-builder/CONTRIBUTING.md

 This document is aimed at providing developers (mainly maintainers) documentation on this project and its structure.
 It is not intended to pass requirements for contributing to this project.

 For the latter, the [Quick Start](#quick-start) section below can help you.
-You are free to [open issues][repo-issue] and [submit pull requests][repo-pull-requests] toward the `master` branch directly without worrying about our standards.
+You are free to [open issues][repo-issue] and [submit pull requests][repo-pull-requests] toward the `main` branch directly without worrying about our standards.
 For pull requests, we will help you through our merging process.

 > For a Table of Contents, use GitHub's TOC button, top left of the document.